TheOdinProject/top-meta/FAQ.md

 Nope, this is run by the community, for the community without pay of any sort.

-**What is a "help vampire" or "vamp"?**

-Help vampires are very common but also very detrimental to online communities.
-This [article on recognizing help vampire behavior](http://slash7.com/2006/12/22/vampires/) is a good read.
-Simply asking questions does not make someone a help vampire.

 **How can I help others solve their coding problems?**

 Read our [guide on helping others solve coding problems](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/join-the-odin-community#how-to-help-others-solve-coding-problems).